RobGeada/neural-style/README.md

 ## License
-The original code upon which this is based is licensed and copyright, the details of which have been provided below.
+The original code upon which this is based is copyright, the details of which have been provided below.

 Copyright (c) 2015-2017 Anish Athalye.
 Released under GPLv3.
 See [LICENSE.txt][LICENSE.txt] for details.